SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 She pauses for a second before continuing, "I should have just asked you out normally…"

-*With how much I've enjoyed holding, cuddling, and kissing you, I think we will start dating after this.*
+*No, you did it your way; the best way.*

+*Even though you don't know it, I've enjoyed being close to you so much.*

+*I want to date you.*

 She pauses again before she says, "I was going to kiss your cheek then leave a love note, but I guess you had other plans."

-*Don't worry, Pinkie, you've stolen my heart, it's yours.*
+*That's really cute, but don't worry, Pinkie, you've stolen my heart, it's yours.*

 She finishes by saying, "I'm sorry… I hope you can forgive me when you wake up…" Pinkie trails off as I can hear her trying to sob quietly.